MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-synchronizing-business-central-and-sales.md

 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: sales, crm, integration, sync, synchronize ms.date: 04/01/2019
+ms.search.keywords: sales, crm, integration, sync, synchronize ms.date: 10/01/2019
 ms.author: bholtorf
-ms.openlocfilehash: 9506b64229c4d936fa25d74d71a923bdf7915e45
+ms.openlocfilehash: bbc7da12176d2a5c8ab9a2ccc153ea4053d59656
-ms.sourcegitcommit: 6ef7d2fae52feff786f2e15e2863d7f5aaa762be
+ms.sourcegitcommit: 02e704bc3e01d62072144919774f1244c42827e4
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 08/22/2019
+ms.lasthandoff: 10/01/2019
-ms.locfileid: "1917476"
+ms.locfileid: "2304280"
 ---
-# <a name="synchronizing-data-in-business-central-and-dynamics-365-for-sales"></a>Synchronising Data in Business Central and Dynamics 365 for Sales
+# <a name="synchronizing-data-in-business-central-and-dynamics-365-sales"></a>Synchronising Data in Business Central and Dynamics 365 Sales
 When you integrate [!INCLUDE[crm_md](includes/crm_md.md)] with [!INCLUDE[d365fin](includes/d365fin_md.md)], you can decide whether to synchronise data in selected fields of [!INCLUDE[d365fin](includes/d365fin_md.md)] records (such as customers, contacts, and sales people) with equivalent records in [!INCLUDE[d365fin](includes/d365fin_md.md)] (such as accounts, contacts, and users).
 Depending on the type of record, you can synchronise data from [!INCLUDE[crm_md](includes/crm_md.md)] to [!INCLUDE[d365fin](includes/d365fin_md.md)], or vice versa.
-For more information, see [Integrating with Dynamics 365 for Sales](admin-prepare-dynamics-365-for-sales-for-integration.md).
+For more information, see [Integrating with Dynamics 365 Sales](admin-prepare-dynamics-365-for-sales-for-integration.md).

 Synchronisation uses the following elements: